SYM DD50: Overview

-The DD50 has a continuously variable transmission, auto-choke, electric electric and kick, and auto-lubrication to simplify operation.
+The DD50 has a continuously variable transmission, auto-choke, electric and kick starters, and auto-lubrication to simplify operation.
 In addition to a speedometer, the front console features a fuel level gauge and a low oil (two-stroke oil) indicator.
 The fuel tank has a capacity of 6.1 L. The DD50 has a dry weight of 80 kg.
 The front brake is a hydraulic disc, and the rear brake is a drum.
 The under-seat luggage compartment is suitable for helmet storage.